 In December 2016, The Wirecutter, a New York Times company that reviews gadgets and gear, analyzed several models of volume-limiting headphones for children.
 The company notes that it benefits financially from purchases made through the links on its site, but that it publishes “unbiased guides that clearly detail our decision-making criteria to our readers.”
 Noisy Planet and the NIDCD did not evaluate the headphones or fund the analysis, but did, along with other federal agencies, provide some expert background information.

-Up to one-third of the headphones tested allowed volumes that exceeded 85 decibels.
+Up to one-third of the headphones tested allowed volumes that exceeded 85 dBA.
 Almost half of the headphones exceeded this limit when tested with music.
 In addition, the testers found that they could bypass the volume reduction feature on many of the headphones.
 Only four of the headphones blocked background noise, but these headphones weren’t the best volume-limiters.
-You can learn more in the full report.
+You can learn more in Wirecutter's full report.

 Tips for protecting children’s hearing when listening to musical devices can be found on the Noisy Planet website.